Psoriasis

 Canada’s Physical Activity Guide: Ideas for healthy, active living.

-How to Reach and Maintain a Healthy Weight: Tips from Sunnybrook Health Sciences Centre on achieving and maintaining a healthy weight through diet, activity, and goal-setting.
+How to Reach and Maintain a Healthy Weight: Tips on achieving and maintaining a healthy weight through diet, activity, and goal-setting.

 Psychological stress management